Jadesola2/fm-huddle-landing-page-with-curved-sections/README.md

 ### What I learned

-For this project, I learnt to implement responsive for a webpage and to use the CSS width property well.
+For this project, I learnt to implement responsive grids for a webpage, provide alternative images and to use the CSS width property well.